pingcap/docs-cn/statement-summary-tables.md

 2 row in set (0.001 sec)
 ```

-From the result above, you can see that a maximum of 59 SQL categories are evicted, which indicates that the proper size of the statement summary is 59 records.
+From the preceding result, you can see that a maximum of 59 SQL categories are evicted.
+In this case, it is recommended that you increase the size of the `statement_summary` table by at least 59 records, which means increasing the size to at least 3059 records.

 ## Limitation